shashwatpandey100/2200970100155/readme.md

    - contains URL Shortener microservice built with ExpressJS.

 Each folder has its own README file with setup and usage instructions.

+Note:
+I chose to implement only the core shortener functionality per time constraints.